subuser-security/subuser/COMMUNITY.md

  - Sexism
  - Threats

-With regards to sexism, we will try to guide people away from sexist remarks rather than attack them with explosive accusatins.
+With regards to sexism, we will try to guide people away from sexist remarks rather than attack them with explosive accusations.